awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 ## How to enable and disable automatic key rotation<a name="rotating-keys-enable-disable"></a>

-You can use the AWS KMS console or the AWS KMS API to enable and disable automatic key rotation, and view the rotation status of any customer managed key
+Authorized users can use the AWS KMS console and the AWS KMS API to enable and disable automatic key rotation and view the key rotation status\.

-When you enable automatic key rotation, AWS KMS rotates the KMS key 365 days after the enable date and every 365 days thereafter\.
+When you enable automatic key rotation, AWS KMS rotates the key material of the KMS key 365 days after the enable date and every 365 days thereafter\.

 **Topics**
 + [Enabling and disabling key rotation \(console\)](#rotate-keys-console)